The OBP Tasmanian Program

 Working together with the National Recovery Team and volunteers, the OBP Tasmanian Program undertakes a range of activities to assist with the survival of the species in the wild.

-The cornerstone of population recovery efforts has been the release of captive-bred birds to supplement the wild population and boost breeding and fledging success in the wild.
 The Tasmanian Government committed $2.5 million to deliver a fit-for-purpose captive breeding facility at Five Mile Beach, which officially opened in July 2019.
 The facility allows for birds to be bred to add to the captive insurance population and for release into the wild.
-This new facility enabled the Program to double its captive breeding capacity to 48 breeding pairs.

 Wild releases in Tasmania currently fall into two categories:

-• Adult Spring Release at Melaleuca: This supplementation increases the number of breeding pairs at Melaleuca (the only breeding site for OBPs) and balances the sex ratio of returned birds.
+This supplementation increases the number of breeding pairs at Melaleuca (the only breeding site for OBPs) and balances the sex ratio of returned birds.

-• Juvenile Release: The aim of the juvenile release is to increase the speed of the OBP population recovery.
+The aim of the juvenile release is to increase the speed of the OBP population recovery.
 This stems from the idea that the younger the bird, the less habituated it is to life in captivity, and the more capacity it has to learn wild behaviours from the wild birds at Melaleuca prior to its migration north.
-Captive bred juvenile birds have a lower migration return rate than wild born juveniles, but significantly higher that captive bred adults.
+Captive bred juvenile birds typically have a lower migration return rate than wild born juveniles, but significantly higher that captive bred adults.

 Before the release of captive-bred birds to the wild, veterinarians assess physical condition and screen birds for diseases, parasites and pathogens.